lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
-So, let's try it out.
-We'll pipe the gathered longer data into ggplot2.
-This time we set x to the column with the raw data values.
-Then we add a histogram layer and next use the facet-underscore-wrap function.
-This function takes several arguments, but the first is the variables you want to facet by.
-The variable name needs to be wrapped with the vars function.
-We'll set the scale to free, since the x-axis values are different for each variable facet.
-To show the facets on one row we use set the nrow argument to one.
+Let's now use this longer data by piping it into ggplot.
+We then set x to the value column with the original data.
+Then we add the histogram geom and to facet use the facet-underscore-wrap function.
+This function takes several arguments, but the first is the variables you want to facet.
+The one or more variables to facet need to be wrapped in the vars function.
+We're setting scale to free as the variables' values have different ranges.
+Setting nrow to one puts all the facets in one row.

-This then gives us multiple histograms on a single plot, letting us explore the data faster!
-This approach of converting to a longer data form can also be used for other analysis tasks, which we will cover in later chapters.
+Now we have a single plot with multiple histograms!
+You can very quickly explore more of the data.
+Longer data can also be leveraged for many other analysis tasks too, which we'll cover in later chapters.

 ---
-## Visually explore exposure by outcome
+## Visually explore the exposure by outcome

 ```yaml
 type: "TwoColumns"